-national events to gender inequality and and and to celebrate progress made.
-Ref Rationale (Achievable and realistic) Actions and Implementation Timefra me Ownership Priority success criteria support national events and around the barriers to gender inequality and to celebrate held events since 2015 including lectures, book launches and a photobook.
-Plans for 2023/24 include a series of workshops based around the taboos of menstrual health with a Senior Lecturer in Global Health at BSMS and a community somatic coach and practitioner.
+Ref O , Rationale (Achievable and realistic) Actions and Implementation Measure of Success Timefra me Ownership Priority succes criteria su na ar upport ational events nd Raising awareness around the barriers to gender inequality and to celebrate progress made. practitioner.
 EDI Project Officer and comms team are running a series of sessions focusing on the journey from menstrual health to menopause over the next two years.
-Holding this series of events will directly feed into the development of a menstrual health feedback and attendance numbers Target for those reporting a benefit from attending educational events on menstrual health by 2025/26: 70%; by 2028/29: 80% Awareness campaigns for IWD to have 100% women with a minimum of 50% women from ethnic minority backgrounds and/or with a awareness and visibility of marginalised groups particularly women from ethnic minority backgrounds and/or with a disability.
-Impact of these initiatives will help tackle the taboo around menstrual health and women's physical and mental wellbeing and
+Holding this series of events will directly feed into the development of a menstrual health policy which would be a collaboration with UoS. feedback and attendance numbers Target for those Ongoing EDI Project Officer Increase awareness and visibility of marginalised groups particularly women from ethnic minority backgrounds and/or with a disability.
+Impact of these initiatives will help tackle the taboo around menstrual health and women's physical and mental wellbeing and will allow women to have